-Depression therapy and counselling in Dublin can provide a private, structured space to understand low mood, loss of interest, self-criticism, exhaustion, loneliness, grief, stress, and the patterns that keep depression going.
+Depression therapy and counselling in Dublin can offer a private, considered space to look at low mood, exhaustion, self-criticism, loneliness, grief, stress, and the patterns that quietly keep depression going.
 This page is educational.
-It cannot diagnose depression or replace urgent support when safety is at risk.
+It cannot diagnose depression, and it does not replace urgent support when safety is at stake.

-Depression can affect sleep, appetite, concentration, motivation, work, relationships, body energy, and the way a person thinks about themselves and the future.
+Depression can affect sleep, appetite, concentration, motivation, work, relationships, and the way a person thinks about themselves and what is ahead.
 Some people feel sad or tearful.
-Others feel numb, irritable, slowed down, restless, ashamed, or cut off from ordinary pleasure.
+Others feel numb, irritable, slowed down, restless, ashamed, or simply cut off from things they used to enjoy.

-• You may need both practical support and a deeper look at what the depression is connected with.
+- Needing both practical support and time to understand what the depression is connected with.

 How therapy may help

-Moderate or severe depression may also need GP care, medication, psychiatric assessment, or a wider mental health team.
-If you are already taking medication, please do not start, stop, reduce, increase, combine, switch, or restart it because of something you read here.
+Moderate or severe depression may also need care from a GP, medication, psychiatric assessment, or a wider mental health team.
+If you are already taking medication, please do not start, stop, change, or combine anything because of something you read here.
 Medication decisions need to be discussed with a qualified prescriber.

 Dublin and online appointments

-Appointments are available in Dublin and online where clinically appropriate.
-If you are deciding whether therapy is a good next step, the main Dublin and online psychotherapy page, Fees, and Contact pages explain the practical routes.
+Appointments are available in person in Dublin and online where that is clinically suitable.
+If you are weighing up whether therapy is the right next step, the main Dublin and online psychotherapy page, the Fees page, and the contact page set out the practical side.

 When to seek urgent help

-If you might harm yourself, cannot stay safe, feel at immediate risk, or are worried about someone else’s safety, contact emergency services or crisis support now.
+If you might harm yourself, cannot stay safe, feel at immediate risk, or are worried about someone else’s safety, please contact emergency or crisis support now.
 In Ireland, call 112 or 999 in an emergency.
-The HSE urgent-help page and Samaritans can also help people who need immediate support.
+The HSE urgent-help page and Samaritans can also help when someone needs support quickly.

 Can therapy cure depression?

-Therapy can help many people, but it should not be presented as a guaranteed cure.
-The right support depends on severity, risk, context, physical health, medication questions, relationships, and personal goals.
+Therapy helps many people, but it is not honest to call it a guaranteed cure.
+The right support depends on severity, risk, your wider situation, physical health, any medication questions, the people around you, and what matters to you.

 Should I see a GP as well?

-If symptoms are persistent, severe, worsening, or affecting sleep, work, relationships, appetite, substance use, or safety, it is sensible to speak with a GP or another qualified healthcare professional as well.
+If symptoms have been persistent, severe, or getting worse, or are affecting sleep, work, relationships, appetite, substance use, or safety, it is sensible to speak with a GP or another qualified healthcare professional alongside therapy.

 Is online therapy enough for depression?

-Online therapy can be helpful for some people.
-It may not be enough where there is acute risk, severe deterioration, psychosis, significant substance risk, or a need for local emergency or multidisciplinary support.
+For some people, yes.
+It may not be enough on its own where there is acute risk, severe deterioration, psychosis, significant substance use, or a need for local emergency or multidisciplinary support.